 Pension Plan Funded Status.
 The calculation of pension assets and liabilities involve complex estimation processes dependent on assumptions developed by us in consultation with our outside advisors such as actuaries.
 The assumptions used, including discount rates and return on plan assets, have a significant impact on plan expenses and obligations.
-Changes in these rates could significantly impact the actuarially determined amounts recorded in the statements of financial position.
+Changes in these rates could significantly impact the actuarially determined amounts recorded in the consolidated balance sheets.
 If actual experience differs from expectations, our financial position and results of operations in future periods could be affected.

-A change in the assumed pension discount rate of 100 basis points would result in a change in our pension obligation as of December 31, 2012 of less than \$0.1 million.
-A \$0.1 million increase in the expected market values of pension assets would change the estimated 2013 pension expense by less than \$0.1 million.
+A change in the assumed pension discount rate of 100 basis points would result in a change in our pension obligation as of December 31, 2013 of \$3.8 million.
+A change in the assumed rate of return on plan assets of 100 basis points would result in a \$0.4 million change in the estimated 2014 pension expense.